nprigent/Intro2ITSecCourse/doc/slides.md

 - _Trojan Horses_ look like useful applications but perform malicious actions when launched or when some conditions are fulfilled.

-- _Phishing_ is a malicious activity during which the attacker sends e-mails to victims so as to make them perform some actions that will compromise their system (run a malicious program, connect to a malicious web site, etc.)
+- _Phishing_ is a malicious activity during which the attacker sends malicious e-mails to victims so as to make them perform some actions that will compromise their system (run a malicious program, connect to a malicious web site, etc.)

 ## Anti-virus software

-- _Stricto sensu_, an anti-virus software analyze the applications on the computer to detect if they contain pieces of malicious software.
+- _Stricto sensu_, anti-virus software analyzes the applications on the computer to detect if they contain pieces of malicious software.

 - They now offer much more features, such as scanning the received e-mails, verifying that the applications are up to date, etc.

-- While some of them are quite efficient, none of them can be considered as bullet-proof.
+- While some of them are quite efficient, none of them can be considered bullet-proof.

 ## Application vulnerabilities

-- Applications can also contain implementation vulnerabilities, i.e. some mistakes in programming that allow an attacker to perform malicious actions.
+- Applications can also contain implementation vulnerabilities, i.e. some programming mistakes that allow an attacker to perform malicious actions.

-- Many kinds of applications vulnerabilities exist.
+- Many kinds of application vulnerabilities exist.

-- They depend on the programming language that was used to develop the application.

 - Operating systems being applications, they can contain application vulnerabilities.